Laws Requiring Service on the Attorney General Section 2

 Government Code § 4461 - Requires service on State Solicitor General of each party's brief or petition and brief in causes of action based on violation of specific civil rights statutes.
 This service is required in any proceeding in California Supreme Court, state court of appeal or the appellate division of a superior court (actions regarding disabled access to public buildings and facilities).

 Government Code § 12656(a) - Requires notice to AG of actions brought by prosecuting authority for violations of GC §12651 (false claims).
-Requires notice to AG in Sacramento, directed to the attention of False Claims, of actions brought by Qui Tam plaintiff for violation of GC §12651.
+Requires notice to AG in San Francisco, directed to the attention of False Claims, of actions brought by Qui Tam plaintiff for violation of GC §12651.